obiwanjacobi/vst.net/Source.Core/Code/readme.md

   The VST.NET CLI can perform a publish of a plugin and gather all dependencies into folder.
   NuGet still gives problems with x86/x64 managed assemblies.

-* Add vstnet cli as build tool and add a publish command to the (plugin) project.
+* Add vstnet cli as build tool and add a publish command to the project.
 Then on a successful build a deployment will automatically be generated. https://natemcmaster.com/blog/2017/11/11/build-tools-in-nuget/